liskinsk/RheoScale-calculator/README.md

 # RheoScale-calculator
 The Rheoscale calculator is used to analyze large datasets of protein substitutions in order to identify rheostat positions.
-The 2018 version of the calculator is available as Excel(TM) files or in R.
+The 2018 version of the calculator is available as Excel(TM) files or in R. RheoScale 2.0 (created in 2025) is available as Excel (TM) files or as a python code.

 The first worksheet in the workbook contains information about how to use the calculator.
+The python code has an associated README file.

 Please cite:

 RheoScale: A tool to aggregate and quantify experimentally determined substitution outcomes for multiple variants at individual protein positions
 Abby M Hodges, Aron W Fenton, Larissa L Dougherty, Andrew C Overholt, Liskin Swint-Kruse.
 Hum Mutat.
 2018 Dec;39(12):1814-1826. doi: 10.1002/humu.23616.

-The upcoming 2025 version of the calculator is available as Excel(TM) files or as python code.
-A citation will be forthcoming for this work.
+A citation will be forthcoming for RheoScale 2.0.

 Other citations associated with the 2025 version of the RheoScale calculator include
 1. Identification of biochemically neutral positions in liver pyruvate kinase.